 I’m not being sarcastic, I’m being serious.
 Bibles are meant to be read–get one that can get messy in the process!

-A few years ago an older lady sat down next to me and she opened this falling apart, ink-soaked, scraps-of-papers-Bible.
+A few years ago an older lady sat down next to me and then she opened this falling apart, ink-soaked, scraps-of-papers-Bible.
 I was in love.
 Here was my cute and pretty Bible, some of its pages untouched and this lady looked like her tears were staining the pages.

 I wanted that for myself.